manjunathshiva/birlabrainiacs-schoolbot/README.md

       - Course Portions

 - **Intelligent Response System**
-   - First searches the school website
+   - Simultaneously searches both the school website and RAG system
+   - Combines results from both sources for comprehensive answers
-   - Then queries the RAG system
+   - Leverages web content for current information and RAG system for detailed knowledge
    - Provides clear "Information not found" responses when needed

 ## 🚀 Quick Start